shellynagar27/Portfolio-Projects/Book Store SQL Project/README.md

       showcase all the employee’s working under them (including themselves)
    9. show staff details along with their managers nam

+## Analysis:
+   1. Sales Data Analysis:
+       * Category: Examined sales figures across different book categories to identify the most and least popular genres.
+       * Brand: Analyzed sales performance by book brands to determine which publishers had the highest sales.
+       * Customer: Assessed customer purchase patterns to identify high-value customers and understand their preferences.
+       * City: Evaluated sales distribution across various cities to determine regional sales trends and identify key markets.
+    2. Staff Data Analysis:
+       Utilized recursive queries to analyze the hierarchical relationships within the store’s staff, such as reporting structures and supervisory roles [2].
+    3.Entity Relationship Diagram (ERD):
+      Constructed an ERD to illustrate the relationships between different tables in the database, such as sales, staff, customers, and products.
+This helped in understanding the data structure and ensuring efficient data management

  ## Key Learnings
 1. How to create Entity Relationship Diagram
 2. How to create view
 3. Recursive query use case

+## Outcome
+The combined analysis of sales and staff data provided comprehensive insights into the operational and financial aspects of the book store, aiding in strategic decision-making and performance optimization.